venkat50/coh-rest/README.md

-Installation Requirements:
+## Installation Requirements:
 1. Install JDK 8
 2. Install WLS 12c (12.2.1.2)

-Steps:
+## Steps:
-1a.
-Rename startWebLogic.cmd.FIXME to startWebLogic.cmd (for windows)
+1. Rename startWebLogic.cmd.FIXME to startWebLogic.cmd (for windows)
+  * Modify startWebLogic.cmd to match your directory and environment (MW_HOME and JAVA_HOME)
-1b.
-Rename startWebLogic.sh.FIXME to startWebLogic.sh (for Linux)
+2. (Optional) Rename startWebLogic.sh.FIXME to startWebLogic.sh (for Linux)
-2a.
-Update startWebLogic.cmd and startWebLogic.sh to match your directory/environment (MW_HOME and JAVA_HOME)
+  * Update startWebLogic.cmd and startWebLogic.sh to match your directory/environment (MW_HOME and JAVA_HOME)
-2b.
-(Optional)  Update basicMCSDomain.py when using Linux Guest in VirtualBox.
+3. (Optional)  Update basicMCSDomain.py when using Linux Guest in VirtualBox.
-3a.
-Create and start Domain1 - startWebLogic.sh|cmd site1 7101
+  *   Create and start Domain1 - startWebLogic.sh|cmd site1 7101
-3b.
-Create and start Domain2 - startWebLogic.sh|cmd site2 7201
+  *  Create and start Domain2 - startWebLogic.sh|cmd site2 7201

-RUN
+## RUN

 1. Use browser to access http://localhost:7201/my-demo-app-war/rest/Person
 The response will be an empty <collection>